Explore And Learn About Depression With These 13 Books

 Looking for self-help books about depression?

-If you feel you may be experiencing a mental health condition like depression, the recommended first step is usually to meet with a mental health professional.
+If you believe you are experiencing a mental health condition like depression, the recommended first step is usually to meet with a mental health professional.
 Depression is a serious mental illness that typically doesn’t resolve without treatment.

 13 book recommendations